vahemesw/Kafka-Connect-Cassandra-CosmosDB/README.md

 ```

 7. Once the Connect is up we use the kafka-connect-tools cli to post the distributed properties file for Cassandra.
-Get the sample file from this repository
+Get the sample cassandra-source-cosmosdb.properties file from this repository
 ```
  java -jar kafka-connect-cli-1.0.4-all.jar create cassandra-source  < conf/cassandra-source-cosmosdb.properties
 ```